Shicheng-Guo/BIS180L_web/_posts/2016-05-13-Illumina-Day-2.md

     * -g reports separate genotype calls for each sample

-We will examine these in R either at the end of this lab or on Friday.
+We will examine these in R either at the end of this lab or next period.

 ## Further info on SNP calling: